 Season the chicken

 - Add the onion powder, granulated garlic and salt to the chopped chicken.
+Then mix together well and set aside.
+You can also add a table spoon of the blended herbs (see below).

-Cooking the Curry
+Cook the Chicken Curry

-- Then when the natural juices from the chicken cook down add 1 cup of water then increase the heat to high, cover and continue to cook, stirring often until the chicken cooks and the curry thickens.This should take about 20 minutes.
-If necessary you may add more water about ½ cup at a time
+- Next add the diced potatoes, mix until combined with the chicken cover and continue to cook for another 3-5 minutes.
+Then when the liquids cook down add 1 cup of water and increase the heat to high, cover and continue to cook, stirring often until the chicken cooks and the curry sauce thickens.This should take about 20 minutes of high heat cooking.
+If necessary you may add more water about 1/2 cup at a time until the chicken is cooked all the way through and the potatoes are fork tender.

 Notes